DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 Contact the provider directly to:

-* learn whether a particular provider works with, or will accept, a placement school in your region
+* learn whether they work with, or will accept, a placement school in your region or country

 * apply for a place on an iQTS training course